Tinkerforge/doc/en/source/Hardware/Bricklets/GPS_V2.rst

 Internal interference canceller rejects RF interference from other devices like Bluetooth or Wi-Fi.

-A 25mmx25mm active patch antenna with high gain is permanently attached to the bottom side of the Bricklet and connected by a U.FL connector.
+A 25 x 25mm active patch antenna with high gain is permanently attached to the bottom side of the Bricklet and connected by a U.FL connector.
 You can remove the connector and connect your own external antenna.